 The Unstructured Entity Integration group (also known as the Midas group) is conducting research in the general area of large-scale data integration over combinations of structured and unstructured sources, with a focus on deriving rich entity views from the raw data.
 More specifically, we focus on developing the algorithms, tools and languages that make it easier to create, maintain, refine and deploy complex entity resolution and integration flows over unstructured data.
-Such flows require multiple types of operations to extract the raw data, and then link, combine and fuse information, in order to construct a rich, entity-centric view of a specific data domain.
+Such flows require multiple types of entity-centric operations to extract the raw data, and then link, combine and fuse information, in order to construct a rich view around the concrete entity instances and their relationships, in a specific data domain.

 One of the main technology components that we have built is HIL, a high-level language for expressing unstructured entity integration and resolution algorithms.
-HIL has been extensively used within IBM for various applications and customer engaments, and has been recently productized as part of Infosphere BigMatch.
-See the following paper, and also the additional HIL page for more details.
+Once expressed in the language, these operations become reusable, explainable and scalable artifacts which can be run across platforms such as Hadoop or Spark.
+HIL has been extensively used within IBM for various applications and customer engaments, and has been productized as part of Infosphere BigMatch.

 Entity integration flows are at the heart of the more advanced data analytics applications and systems that require or benefit from a unified, entity-centric view of the data.
 Some prominent examples where HIL is featured include:

 - Financial entity profile construction from public regulatory filings (SEC and FDIC):

 Extracting, Linking and Integrating Data from Public Sources: A Financial Case Study.
 Douglas Burdick, Mauricio A Hernández, Howard Ho, Georgia Koutrika, Rajasekar Krishnamurthy, Lucian Popa, Ioana Stanoi, Shivakumar Vaithyanathan, Sanjiv R Das.
 In IEEE Data Eng.
 Bull., 2011